renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-21-my-first-data-science-interview.md

 Quite easy right?!
 I put 5 duplicates specially for this exercise.
 So let's go to the next

 2 - The second question was to create a table "transaction_cube" merging all tables.
-So this, although simple, gives some work.
+So this, although simple, can be tricky.
 Here we use pandas *merge*, which has by default an inner join (if you don't recall what join is, check [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html) to merge the fact table transactions
 SKs and all other PKs of the dimension tables.
 Here's the code:

 ```javasc